All Products

 list-max-ziplist-entries

-• The number of elements in the List object is less than the value of list-max-ziplist-entries.
+• The number of elements in the list is less than the value of list-max-ziplist-entries.

-• The byte size of the string length of all elements in the List object is less than the value of list-max-ziplist-value.
+• The byte length of every element in the list is less than the value of list-max-ziplist-value.

 Standard ✔️